flowxo/flowxo-sdk/README.md

 Make sure that if the strategy requires any extra configuration, you add it to either the `options` or the `params` object.
 Refer to the strategy's documentation for more details on this.

 _Note: you do not need to add a `callbackURL` to the options object, as the system will automatically generate a callbackURL for you.
 When testing the service, you'll need to setup your development machine so that the generated callback URL can be reached by the test runner.
-See the section Testing > Integration Tests > Authentication for more details._
+See the section Testing > Authentication for more details._

 You'll notice the use of [environment variables](https://nodejs.org/api/process.html#process_process_env) to prevent the hard coding of the key and secret.
 When configuring the service, we'll provide you with these details for connecting to the service, and you should enter the details into the `.env` file for testing purposes.
-For more details on setting environment variables, refer to the section _Testing > Integration Tests > Authentication_.
+For more details on setting environment variables, refer to the section _Testing > Authentication_.

 When your scripts are run, you'll get the relevant credentials in the `options.credentials` object: